Last Updated on July 2, 2024 by Abhishek Sharma

 Here are some of the frequently asked questions about types of transmission media.

-Q2.
-What are guided and unguided transmission media?
+Q5: What is the difference between guided and unguided media?

-Guided transmission media are physical pathways that provide a controlled environment for transmitting data signals.
-Examples include twisted pair cables, coaxial cables, and fiber optic cables.
-Unguided transmission media, also known as wireless media, transmit data through the air using electromagnetic waves, such as radio waves, microwaves, and infrared.
+Guided media involve physical cables that guide the transmission of data, providing a direct path for signals.
+Examples include twisted pair cables, coaxial cables, and fiber optics.
+Unguided media, on the other hand, use electromagnetic waves to transmit data through the air or space, without requiring physical connectors.
+Examples include radio waves, microwaves, and infrared.